 The NPS defines user capacity as the type and level of visitor use that can be accommodated while sustaining the quality of park resources and visitor opportunities consistent with the purposes of the park (NPS, 2006a).
 The Park's GMP outlined general user capacity levels for park areas (NPS 1977).
 These, however, are largely outdated and predate the current trail system.
 User capacity guidance for the social and ecological changes on trails will be established to ensure the integrity of park resources is maintained.
-Preliminary development of user capacity standards is outlined in the Sustainable Trail Guidelines (Appendix C).
-The implementation phase of the Trail Plan will include the review and possible update of these preliminary standards, to protect park resources and improve applicability of the guidelines for park management.
+Preliminary development of user capacity standards is outlined in Appendix C and will be updated during the implementation phase of the Trail Plan.